karangrewal/adjective-extension/README.md

+This repository contains analyses and data from the following work:

+Grewal, K. and Xu, Y. (to appear) Chaining and historical adjective extension.
+In *Proceedings of the 42nd Annual Meeting of the Cognitive Science Society*.

 ## 1. Adjective-noun cooccurrence data

 The `data/` folder contains all historical adjective-noun cooccurrence counts grouped by decade, as well as adjectives and nouns used in our experiments.
 The following python code (executed from the `scripts/` folder) prints the raw co-occurrence count between "artificial" and "computer" during the 1980s.